-Just when Windows administrators thought they could rejoice over a lighter-than-usual Microsoft security update, reports began circulating about a problem with their primary patch deployment
+Just when Windows administrators thought they could rejoice over a lighter-than-usual Microsoft security update, reports began circulating about a problem with their primary patch deployment tool.

 By early Tuesday morning, Microsoft had confirmed the issue and promised that it had been fixed.